 Our patients are at the heart of what we do and we want you to be in control of your care.
 To us, that means you can choose the consultant you want to see, and when you want.
 They're with you every step of the way.

-All of our consultants are of the highest calibre and benefit from working in our modern, well-equipped hospitals.
+All of our consultants are of the highest calibre and benefit from working in our modern, well-equipped hospitals and clinics.
 They have high standards to meet, often holding specialist NHS posts and delivering expertise in complex sub-specialty surgeries.
 And many consultants have international reputations for their research in their specialised field.

 You have a formal consultation with a consultant ophthalmologist.
 During this time, you can explain your medical history, symptoms and raise any concerns that you might have.

 We also discuss with you if any further diagnostic tests, like as scans or blood tests, are needed, and let you know if there are additional before we do them.

 Our dedicated team provide tailored advice to follow in the run up to your visit.
 And we aim to make your experience with us as easy and relaxed as possible.